fellyph/fellyph/README.md

 ### I'm a Developer, Teacher and great Chef!

+Team worker and passionate about what I do.
+I have experience with different work environment, Multinational companies, Startup and digital agencies.

+---

 - 🔭 I’m currently working on PWA, Gutenberg and AMP course
 - 🌱 I’m currently learning Next.js and Tailwind CSS